Simpletree233/XAI/README.md

 # ImageNet Downloader

-## Attention: It's benn 2 years, for mw it doesn't work...
+## Attention: It's been 2 years, for me it doesn't work...

 This is ImageNet dataset downloader. **You can create new datasets from subsets of ImageNet by specifying how many classes you need and how many images per class you need.**